wollewald/INA226_WE/README.md

 ![INA226_R002](https://user-images.githubusercontent.com/41305162/184960401-85d419fa-e6c0-47f7-8dfe-79863ef0cc8b.png)

 However, you should not use its small In+ and In- connectors.
 For reasons I don't understand between these connectors and the shunt, there are 4.7 ohm resistors.
 These will give you far too high shunt voltages!
+Here, you find an example circuit: https://github.com/wollewald/INA226_WE/blob/71398a4181f23730260464bc452802549d34b333/INA226_red_module_2mohm_shunt_wiring.png